avc-adelaide/aubellhop/docs/python/defaults.rst

 ==============

 This page documents the hard-coded default values used throughout the Bellhop interface.
-These defaults are defined in the ``Defaults`` dataclass in the ``bellhop.constants`` module.
+These defaults are defined in the ``EnvDefaults`` dataclass in the ``bellhop.constants`` module.

 The table below is automatically generated from the dataclass definition and will always reflect the current default values in the code.

-Defaults Table
+EnvDefaults Table
 --------------

-.. dataclass-table:: bellhop.constants.Defaults
+.. dataclass-table:: bellhop.constants.EnvDefaults